DiyMediaServer

 • CONFIG_PATH=/docker is the root folder where Docker stores persistent config.

-• DOWNLOADS_PATH=/media/downloads is where your download client writes both incomplete and finished files.
+• DOWNLOADS_PATH=/downloads is where your download client writes both incomplete and finished files.

 Also update the timezone (TZ) to match yours.
 The full list lives here: valid timezones (Wikipedia).